ballerina-platform/module-ballerina-ftp/docs/spec/spec.md

     *  5.2.
 [Listening to File Changes](#52-listening-to-file-changes)

 ## 1. Overview
-FTP is the traditional file transfer protocol.
+FTP is a file transfer protocol.
 It’s a basic way of using the Internet to share files.
 SFTP (or Secure File Transfer Protocol) is an alternative to FTP that also allows transferring files, but adds a layer of security to the process.
 SFTP uses SSH (or secure shell) encryption to protect data as it’s being transferred.
 This means data is not exposed to outside entities on the Internet when it is sent to another party.
+This library provides support for both protocols.

 Ballerina FTP library contains two core apis:
-* Client - The `ftp:Client` is used to connect to an FTP server and perform various operations on the files.
+* Client - The `ftp:Client` is used to connect to FTP server and perform various operations on the files.
 * Listener - The `ftp:Listener` is used to listen to a remote FTP location and notify if files are added or removed from the FTP location.